 Mobile is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Mobile is somewhat higher than in the average US city of 21.84%: 26.74% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Mobile who are college-educated is somewhat higher than the average US community of 21.84%: 27.20% of adults in Mobile have at least a bachelor's degree.

 The most common language spoken in Mobile is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.